HiFaraz/node-playbook/README.md

 > How do I know when to release 1.0.0?
 >
 > If your software is being used in production, it should probably already be 1.0.0.
 If you have a stable API on which users have come to depend, you should be 1.0.0.
 If you’re worrying a lot about backwards compatibility, you should probably already be 1.0.0.

-# Developing mobile applications
-This section covers problems commonly encountered with:
-* developing and distributing native mobile applications in JavaScript
-* serving mobile users for web applications

-I am seeking contributors for this section.

-# Developing desktop applications
-This section covers problems commonly encountered with developing and distributing desktop applications.

-I am seeking contributors for this section.

-## Cross platform framework
-### Problem / Context
-Deciding which cross platform framework to use is a waste of time.
-### Recommended solution
-Use [Electron](http://electron.atom.io/).
-It is now considered stable as version 1 was released on May 11, 2016.
-It is backed by the makers of GitHub and Atom, and has a strong community.
-Electron apps build and run on Mac, Windows, and Linux.

 ## Upcoming sections